Maintained by NextGen Coastal — $342M under management in OC & LA

 NOTICE OF ENTRY To: Jane Tenant Address: 123 Main St., Apt 4, Irvine, CA 92620 Date of Notice: April 22, 2025 Date/Time of Entry: April 24, 2025, between 10:00 AM and 2:00 PM Purpose: Annual property inspection and HVAC filter replacement Who Will Enter: NextGen Coastal property manager (Alex Ruiz) and HVAC technician from ABC Heating & Air, license #123456 Per California Civil Code §1954, this notice is given at least 24 hours in advance.
 We will knock, announce ourselves, and leave the unit in the condition we found it.
 If this time is inconvenient, please call (555) 555-5555 to reschedule.
 Your consent to an earlier time is appreciated but not required.
 Signed: Alex Ruiz, Property Manager

-California Civil Code §1954(c) requires entry during normal business hours unless the tenant agrees otherwise.
-Courts have interpreted this flexibly.
-Common rules of thumb:
+§1954(c) requires entry during normal business hours unless the tenant agrees otherwise.
+Courts read this flexibly but with limits:

-• Saturdays 9 AM to 5 PM: Generally accepted, especially for showings where the tenant has been accommodating.
+• Saturdays 9 AM–5 PM: generally accepted, especially for showings.

-• Before 8 AM or after 6 PM on weekdays: Only with express tenant consent, and only for very specific needs (emergency repair contractor's only available window, etc.).
+• Before 8 AM or after 6 PM on weekdays: only with express tenant consent, and only for a specific necessity (an emergency contractor's only available slot, for example).

-Civil Code §1954(a)(1) allows entry without notice in emergencies.
-But "emergency" has a specific meaning, and many landlords get this wrong.
-An emergency is a circumstance where delay for notice would materially increase the risk of harm to people or property.
+§1954(a)(1) allows entry without notice in emergencies.
+"Emergency" has a specific meaning, and most owners who get this wrong stretch the definition until it breaks.
+An emergency is a situation where delaying 24 hours for notice would materially increase the risk of harm to people or property.
+Inconvenience isn't emergency.
+Suspicion isn't emergency.

 • Fire or active smoke alarm with no response